jantursky/orderlord-help-hr/docs/list-of-settings/design-section/view-type.md

 ---

 ## Description
-Adjust the design of the list.
-The orders and meals, that are displayed are displayed always the same for every view type.
-The difference could be only in the way, how this information are displayed (layout) or how they are grouped together.
-But the filters applied from another [setting section]({{site.baseurl}}{% link docs/list-of-settings/data-section/data-section.md %}), are used for every view type
+Adjust the design of the users screen.
+The users, that are displayed are displayed always the same for every view type.
+The difference could be only in the way, how this information are displayed (layout).

 ## Where to find the option
 {% include locate_option.html category_icon="palette" category_name="Design" option_icon="line_style" option_name="View type" %}